liupei101/VLSA/README.md

 Following [CONCH](https://github.com/mahmoodlab/CONCH), we first divide each WSI into patches of 448 * 448 pixels at 20x magnification.
 Then we adopt the image encoder of CONCH to extract patch features.

 Our complete procedure in WSI preprocessing follows [Pipeline-Processing-TCGA-Slides-for-MIL](https://github.com/liupei101/Pipeline-Processing-TCGA-Slides-for-MIL).
 You could move to it for a detailed tutorial.

+## Acknowledgements

+Some parts of codes in this repo are adapted from the following amazing works.
+We thank the authors and developers for their selfless contributions.

+- [CONCH](https://github.com/mahmoodlab/CONCH): our VLSA is driven by this great pathology VLM.
+- [OrdinalCLIP](https://github.com/xk-huang/OrdinalCLIP): adapted for survival prompt learning.
+- [SurvivalEVAL](https://github.com/shi-ang/SurvivalEVAL): used for performance evaluation (D-cal and MAE computation).
+- [Patch-GCN](https://github.com/mahmoodlab/Patch-GCN): we follow its all data splits in 5-fold cross-validation.

 ## 📝 Citation